 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Diarrhea is a digestive condition that causes loose or watery stools.
 Many people experience diarrhea at some point.
 These bouts are often acute and resolve in a couple of days with no complications.
-Other people, however, live with diarrhea that persists for more than two to four weeks.
-This is called chronic diarrhea.
+Other people, however, live with diarrhea that persists for more than

 Acute, or short-term, diarrhea usually isn’t serious.
 But chronic loose, watery stools can lead to problems if left untreated.
 So it’s important to understand the cause of this type of diarrhea and treat any underlying condition.

 The main symptom of chronic diarrhea is loose or watery stools that persist for weeks.
 These stools may or may not be accompanied by a sense of urgency.
 You may have other symptoms as well, such as: